Cancellation, Withdrawal, Absence and Readmission

 - If you want to drop a class after the add/drop period, you actually need to "withdraw" from it.
 This is an enrollment adjustment.

 - Keep in mind, when you withdraw from a course, a "W" will appear on your transcript instead of a grade.
-For Fall 2020 and Winter 2021 ONLY, “W” will not appear on your transcript unless you withdraw after week eight.
+For Winter 2021 and Spring 2021, “W” will not appear on your transcript unless you withdraw after week eighth.

 - If you're planning on withdrawing from ALL of your classes, you should officially withdraw from the university.

 - You cannot drop your last class in R'Web.
 To withdraw fully for the term, please follow the steps below.

 If, beginning on the first day of instruction, you find you are not going to attend UCR any longer, you must formally withdraw from the university.
 The process depends on your college:

 - CHASS, SPP, and BCOE students may withdraw by completing an undergraduate Application for Withdrawal.

 - CNAS, SB, and GSOE students who wish to withdraw should first schedule a meeting with their advisor.

 - Graduate students should contact the Graduate Division.